toybreaker/binocle/README.md

 ## 2DOs:

-- [ ] JS: grab pictureoftheday form home body.el and swap it in head.meta
+- [ ] JS: grab pictureoftheday from home body.el and swap it in head.meta

 ## LIMITS (BUGS?!)